jimconner/digital_sky/README.md

 <Pretty animated GIF goes here>

 Indoor lighting is generally pretty sucky.
-If it wasn't there wouldn't be a booming market in SAD lamps to help keep the winter blues at bay.
+This is evidenced by the massive variety of different types of light sources for all sorts of different environments.
+Cold white flourescents are common in workshops and offices.
+Bright halogens are popular in kitchens and bathrooms.
+Warmer softer colours are good for living rooms and bedrooms.
+And of course, in Northern climates there's also a booming market in SAD lamps to keep the winter blues away.

 Outdoor lighting levels are not constant.
 Sometimes the sun will come out from behind a cloud and bathe you in glorious rays.
 Sometimes in the evenings the sky looks like it's on fire - all red and gold.
 When there's a storm brewing the world turns grey and purple.